-2.83.10 The Director of Alumni Relations shall direct the alumni office, supervise alumni publications, promote the alumni program in the field; maintain alumni records and mailing lists and work with class officers on plans and programs for reunions and other alumni events; organize and strengthen alumni clubs and their programs; act as liaison between the University and the Alumni Association; and promote with undergraduate groups an understanding of Alumni Association objectives.
+2.80.20 The Executive Director of Alumni Relations shall direct the alumni office, supervise alumni publications, promote the alumni program in the field; maintain alumni records and mailing lists and work with class officers on plans and programs for reunions and other alumni events; organize and strengthen alumni clubs and their programs; promote with undergraduate groups an understanding of Alumni Association objectives.
+The Director shall work with the President of the University, and serve as liaison for the URI Foundation and the Alumni Association Board.
+Administrative Report September 2015